 The proposed development will not include installation of CHP or other heat source emissions and can therefore be considered air quality neutral.
-The development trip rate has been determined to result in a reduction when compared against the extant use therefore the development can be considered Air Quality neutral.
-Overall, this development is considered to be Air Quality neutral.
+The development trip rate is below the benchmark trip rate and therefore the development can be considered Air Quality Neutral.